ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 #### Use UAParserDeviceDetector for device and browser detection

-In Active Login device and browser detection is required for example to determine which URL to use to launch the BankID app, according to the BankID Relaying party Guidelines.
+In Active Login device and browser detection is required for example to determine which URL to use to launch the BankID app, according to the BankID Relying party Guidelines.
 This logic is primarily encapsulated into `IBankIdSupportedDeviceDetector`.

-The default implementation provided in `ActiveLogin.Authentication.BankId.AspNetCore` is limited to supports the ~top 5 most common browsers on both iOS and Android.
+The default implementation provided in `ActiveLogin.Authentication.BankId.AspNetCore` is limited to supporting the ~top 5 most common browsers on both iOS and Android.
 But since an incorrect browser detection can lead to an incorrect launch URL and result in a broken user flow, `UAParserDeviceDetector` in the `ActiveLogin.Authentication.BankId.UAParser` package should be used to support additional browsers.
 It has a dependency on package [uap-csharp](https://github.com/ua-parser/uap-csharp) for improved user agent parsing.

 #### Shorthand for only overriding config for custom browsers